MichaIng/DietPi-Docs/docs/install.md

 After the system has booted up, you can continue following the instructions on the screen, or connect via network:

 - If you have a keyboard and a monitor connected to your system you login via this console.
-- If you have a headless system (e.g. an SBC without keyboard resp. monitor) you have to use an SSH client (e.g. `PuTTY`) to connect to the system via an ssh connection.
+- If you have a headless system without keyboard and monitor attached, you can use an **SSH** client like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to connect from a remote system.
+The SSH server [Dropbear](../software/ssh/#dropbear) is installed and enabled by default on DietPi.
+- Most SBCs alternatively allow to connect a serial console via **UART**, which is by default enabled on DietPi as well.

 A login prompt will appear.
 Use the initial credentials:

 - login: `root`
-- password: `dietpi`
+- password: `dietpi` (resp. the one you set via `dietpi.txt`)

-??? hint "Click here if you want to connect via network (running a _headless install_)"
+??? hint "Click here if you want to connect via SSH (running a _headless install_)"

-    **WARNING**

-    On first login DietPi will immediately upgrade system and packages.
-If your network connection is not stable it is recommended to perform this step locally instead.
+    !!! warning "On first login DietPi will immediately upgrade system and packages.
+If your network connection is not stable it is recommended to perform this step locally instead."

     **IP Scanning tool**

     For the following steps we require an IP Scanning tool to determine the IP address of the Raspberry Pi.

     - For Windows, you could try `Advanced IP Scanner`.
 Download the tool from [here](https://www.advanced-ip-scanner.com).

-    - For Linux, you can use `nmap` command:
+    - For Linux, you can use the `nmap` command:

-    ```
+        ```sh
         sudo apt-get install nmap # for installing Nmap
+        sudo nmap -sn 192.168.1.0/24 # for scanning IP address in the eange 192.168.1.0 - 192.168.1.255
         ```
-    ```
-    sudo nmap -sn 192.168.1.0/24 #For scanning IP address
-    ```

     Alternatively you may also determine the IP address in the DHCP status page of your DHCP server (often included in a router): Search for the hostname **DietPi** and obtain the IP address.

     **Connect to DietPi via SSH**

-    - A popular SSH Client for Windows is PuTTY.
+    A popular SSH Client for Windows is PuTTY.
 You can download PuTTY from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Enter in the `Host Name` field the IP address found during the scanning, select `SSH` and then click on _Open_ button.
     Depending on your DHCP configuration, also just `dietpi` may be sufficient as the hostname.
     Sometimes it needs to be followed by your router's domain (e.g. `dietpi.fritz.box`).

     ![DietPi-SSH](assets/images/dietpi-ssh.jpg)

-    - Most Linux distributions come packaged with an ssh client.
+    Most Linux distributions come packaged with an ssh client.
 Type in your Terminal next command (replace the sample IP address `192.168.1.20` with the one found via scanning the network):

-    ```
+    ```sh
     ssh root@192.168.1.20
     ```

     resp.

-        ```
+    ```sh
     ssh root@dietpi
     ```

 To further proceed you’ll need to accept the DietPi GPL license.
 Hit the ++enter++ key on your keyboard to do this.